cdapio/tigon/tigon-docs/developer-guide/source/getting-started.rst

   git clone https://github.com/caskdata/tigon.git
   cd tigon
-  mvn clean package -P sql-lib -DskipTests
+  mvn clean package -DskipTests -Pdist

 After the build completes, you will have a distribution of Tigon under the `tigon-distribution/target/` directory.